henze-research-group/latex-template/README.md

-# CU Boulder's LaTeX Template
+# CU Boulder's LaTeX Templates

 This repository contains an updated version of CU's LaTeX class with support for a couple other features including: